 Visit this EPA page to learn more about the amount of money you can save by utilizing your computer’s power management system.

 Another way to save energy involves consolidation.
 The EPA suggests a ratio of one stand-alone office device per 10 or more users.
 The savings from elements such as electricity, paper, hardware and maintenance can reach 30 to 40 percent.

 Also consider working with your company’s IT department to ensure you are purchasing the most energy-efficient devices on the market.
 Check to see if equipment has received an Energy Star certification.
 Products that achieve this certification must meet rigorous EPA energy-efficiency requirements.

 People today use more electronic devices at home and work than ever before.
 Therefore, reducing energy consumption continues to be a critical focus in buildings.

 While it may not be practical to expect employees to shut off electronic devices every day, consider implementing other methods to reduce your energy spend.
 Utilize sleep or hibernation modes or smart plug strips to power down devices when not in use.
 Consider purchasing equipment that has attained Energy Star certification.
 Finally, change human behavior by increasing awareness of the importance of reducing energy usage to save money and benefit the environment.

 Click here to read the International Energy Agency’s full report.

 Does your building and its systems operate efficiently?
 Is energy a concern?
 Does your building have comfort issues?
-If you would like to discuss these questions in more detail with an industry expert, please contact Joe Reintjes at firstname.lastname@example.org or Jacob Ewbank at Jacob.email@example.com call 316-265-9655.
+For more information, please email Jonathon Goering by clicking here or call 316-265-9655.